MarkYiLXD/markyilxd.github.io/_projects/(4) Contrast Quiz.md

 ## Challenge

 I wanted to create a quiz that was similar to the Can't Unsee game.
 I found the "Compare" button to be a strong learning tool.
-Instead of just knowing you did something wrong, the comparison of the right and wrong answers allowed for learners to continue engaging past the question.
+Instead of just knowing you did something wrong, the comparison of the right and wrong answers allowed for learners to continue engaging past their own answer.
 The learner continues to learn even if they make a mistake.

 <br>